petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/web-content/web-content-articles/adding-a-basic-web-content-article.md

 !!! note
     The user who creates the first version of a web content article becomes its owner.
 If another user edits the content (which creates a new version), ownership isn't transferred.

+### Publish With Permissions and Schedule Publications

+{bdg-secondary}`Liferay DXP 2024.Q2+`

+!!! important
+    This feature is currently behind a developer feature flag (LPD-15596).
+Read [Developer Feature Flags](../../../system-administration/configuring-liferay/feature-flags.md#dev-feature-flags) for more information.

+While creating the web content, if you click *Publish*, these two options show up: Publish with Permissions and Schedule Publications.

+You can confirm the web content article's visibility before publishing it.
+You can also assign permissions that can be assigned for the item.

+1. Click *Publish* and select *Publish with Permissions*.

+1. Choose who can view the web content by selecting an option under Viewable by.

+   The web content can be viewable by Anyone (Guest Role), Site Members, or the Owner of the content.

+1. (Optional) Click *More Options* to view more permissions for the web content.
+Assign the permissions to Guest users or Site Members.

+   Update Discussion, Delete, Permissions, Expire, Delete Discussion, Update, Subscribe, View, and Add Discussion.

+1. Click *Publish*.

+You can also schedule your web content's publication to a future date.

+1. Click *Publish* and select *Schedule Publication*.

+1. Select the Date and Time when your content will be published.
+Notice that the UTC standard is used as a reference.

+1. While setting up a future time, you can also choose who can view the web content and define permissions for users.

 ## Previewing Web Content Articles